Bernard II, Count of Besalú

 He was suspected of involvement in the murder of his brother.
 He was also a strong proponent of the Gregorian reforms.
-Described as "piadós i versatil" (pious and versatile), he was the opposite of his brother, "iracund i violent de caràcter" (of an irascible and violent character).
+Described as "pietós i versàtil" (pious and versatile), he was the opposite of his brother, "iracund i violent de caràcter" (of an irascible and violent character).
 He almost certainly took the cross and joined the First Crusade.

 Coinage

 During his co-reign with his brother, denarii and oboli were minted by the church bearing an effigy of Saint Raphael on the obverse, with the initials S-R, and an effigy of Saint Prim or perhaps Jesus Christ on the reverse.
 In 1075 Bernard recovered the right to mint coinage, which had been granted to the church of the Blessed Virgin Mary by his father.
 The coins he minted, weighing between 0.5 and 0.6 grams, were divided by a cross on the obverse, with the words SANC-TA CR-VX (sancta crux means holy cross) on the horizontal and vertical bars respectively, and with the letters BR-NR-DS-CO (Bernardus comes, meaning count Bernard) in the spaces remaining.
 The reverse bore the word BISIL-DVNO (Bisilduno, of Besalú).
 Bernard did grant to the church a tenth of the money minted in Besalú in perpetuity, whether of gold or of silver.